Kavitha Lankesh

 Kavitha Lankesh is an Indian film director, screenwriter and a lyricist known for her work in Kannada cinema industry.
 She began as a documentary film-maker before directing her first feature film, Deveeri (1999), which went on to win international, national and state awards.
 She is considered to be one of the renowned film-makers of Kannada cinema.
-She has directed and produced more than fifty documentaries/informational films and more than forty corporate films.
+She has directed and produced more than fifty documentaries and informational films, along with over forty corporate films.
 Some of the films Kavitha directed have won awards and accolades from critics.

 Early life and background

 Kavitha was born in Bangalore to journalist P. Lankesh and Indira.
 Her mother runs a sari shop in Bangalore.
 Kavitha hails from a prominent family of journalists and media publishers.
 Her father P. Lankesh founded the highly successful weekly tabloid Lankesh Patrike.
 She has two siblings, Indrajit and Gauri.
 Her brother is also a film-maker and her sister, Gauri Lankesh, was the chief editor of the tabloid.
-Kavitha holds a masters in English Literature from Bangalore University and a diploma in advertising.
+Kavitha holds a master's in English Literature from Bangalore University and a diploma in advertising.
 Before her film career, Kavitha owned an advertisement agency.
 Kavitha decided to remain single.
 Instead, Kavitha is a single mother by choice to her daughter, Esha Lankesh.
 She now lives in a suburb of Bangalore with her daughter and her two Labradors.